 Sexually abused by a priest in the Diocese of Greensburg?
 Talk to a lawyer about your options today.

 Our law firm is offering free, confidential evaluations of clergy sexual abuse claims involving priests of the Diocese of Greensburg.
 We have been handling clergy abuse cases for many years and have the experience you need to seek justice for what happened to you.
-Contact us today at (954) 641-2100 or send an e-mail to email@example.com to find out your legal options.
+Contact us today at (888) 283-9922 or at firstname.lastname@example.org to learn more.

 The facts are clear: the Diocese of Greensburg engaged in the coverup of the sexual abuse of children for decades.

 The Diocese of Greensburg has been home to some of the most notorious priests alleged to have committed child sexual abuse.
 Thanks to a recent scathing grand jury report, the facts are now coming to light about how the Diocese officials, including its bishops, protected predator priests before the innocent children in its flock.
 Victims of abuse by priests in the Diocese of Greensburg may be able to seek justice in a court of law or through a voluntary settlement fund for what occurred.

 The Pennsylvania Grand Jury Report reveals mountains of evidence of sexual abuse of minors committed by priests in the Diocese of Greensburg.
 This sexual abuse included grooming and fondling of genitals and/or intimate body parts, as well as penetration of the vagina, mouth, or anus.
 According to the 2018 Grand Jury Report,